pivotal/docs-platform-automation/docs/inputs-outputs.md

 These are the inputs that can be provided to the tasks.
 Each task can only take a specific set, indicated under the `inputs` property of the YAML.

+### director config

+The config director will set the bosh tile (director) on Ops Manager.

+The `config` input for a director task expects to have a `director.yml` file.
+The configuration of the `director.yml` is IAAS specific for some properties -- i.e. networking.

+There are two ways to build a director config.

+1. Using an already deployed Ops Manager, you can extract the config using [staged-director-config].
+2. Deploying a brand new Ops Manager requires more effort for a `director.yml`.
+   The configuration of director is variables based on the features enabled.
+   For brevity, this `director.yml` is a basic example for vsphere.

+---excerpt--- "examples/director-configuration"

+The IAAS specific configuration can be found in the Ops Manager API documentation.

+Included below is a list of properties that can be set in the `director.yml` and a link to the API documentation explaining any IAAS specific properties.

+* `az-configuration` - a list of availability zones [Ops Manager API][opsman-api-azs]
+* `network-assignment` - the network the bosh director is deployed to [Ops Manager API][opsman-api-network-az-assignment]
+* `networks-configuration` - a list of named networks [Ops Manager API][opsman-api-networks]
+* `properties-configuration`
+    * `iaas_configuration` - configuration for the bosh IAAS CPI [Ops Manager API][opsman-api-director-properties]
+    * `director_configuration` - properties for the bosh director [Ops Manager API][opsman-api-director-properties]
+    * `security_configuration` - security properties for the bosh director [Ops Manager API][opsman-api-director-properties]
+    * `syslog_configuration` - configure the syslog sinks for the bosh director [Ops Manager API][opsman-api-director-properties]
+* `resource-configuration` - IAAS VM flavor for the bosh director [Ops Manager API][opsman-api-config-resources]
+* `vmextensions-configuration` - create/update/delete VM extensions [Ops Manager API][opsman-api-vm-extension]

+#### GCP Shared VPC

+Support for Shared VPC is done via configuring the `iaas_identifier` path for the [infrastructure subnet][gcp-create-network], which includes the host project id, region of the subnet, and the subnet name.

+For example:

+`[HOST_PROJECT_ID]/[NETWORK]/[SUBNET]/[REGION]`

+### download-product-config

+The `config` input for a download product task can be used with a `download-config.yml` file to download a tile.
+The configuration of the `download-config.yml` looks like this:

+=== "Tanzu Network"
+    ---excerpt--- "examples/download-product-config-pivnet"
+=== "S3"
+    ---excerpt--- "examples/download-product-config-s3"
+=== "GCS"
+    ---excerpt--- "examples/download-product-config-gcs"
+=== "Azure"
+    ---excerpt--- "examples/download-product-config-azure"

+### download-stemcell-product-config

+The `config` input for a download product task can be used with a `download-config.yml` file to download a stemcell.
+The configuration of the `download-config.yml` looks like this:

+---excerpt--- "examples/download-stemcell-product-config"

 ### env

 The `env` input for a task expects to have a `env.yml` file.